loneyeti/snowscribe/memory-bank/activeContext.md

 _(Updated: 2025-05-26 (AI-Generated Update))_

+**World Notes Feature Revamp (Markdown Viewer & Edit Toggle):**

+- The World Notes section now defaults to a static, Markdown-rendered view of each note, with an "Edit" button to switch to the familiar editor.
+- State management for view/edit mode is handled in `useWorldNotesData`, with new state and handlers (`isEditingSelectedNote`, `enableEditMode`, `disableEditMode`).
+- The new `WorldNoteViewer` component displays note content using Markdown, with clear UI separation from the editor.
+- The main WorldNotesSection conditionally renders either the viewer or the editor based on the current mode, ensuring seamless transitions and correct state resets on note selection or deletion.
+- The editor now includes a "Cancel" button and improved save/cancel flow, ensuring edits are only applied when explicitly saved.
+- All flows (view, edit, create, delete, edge cases) have been tested for correctness, UX clarity, and error handling.
+- This pattern of toggling between static Markdown view and edit mode may be extended to other note-like features for improved UX consistency.

 **Major Project Dashboard Refactor Complete (Phases 0–8):**

 - The monolithic `ProjectDashboardClient.tsx` has been fully refactored into a modular, maintainable architecture: